datawhores/ahd_cross_seed/README.md

     --api ; -a  your passkey key

     optional
-    [--exclude <source_excluded>...
-For any directory this type of file will not be checked for possible cross seeds
+    --exclude <source_excluded>...
+For any directory this type of file will not be checked for possible cross seeds --fd fd program location

 ### interactive
 `ahd_cross.py [arguments]` or `ahd_cross.py interactive [arguments]`